paulaolmedo/chat_api/README.md

 ### 💻 Prerequisites
 Installed Go version >= 16 or Docker

+### ❗
+Inside the code are notes of functionality, and TODO's of things to improve

 ### Build/Run instructions
 #### Without docker
+When running without docker, beware of having the Auth0 properties under **pkg/auth**, since it provides the necessary authentication.
+OR the properties file under **cmd** can be changed to be a **dev** environment, that allows to run the endpoints w/o token in the header.
 ```
   go run pkg/server.go
 ```